Why bring meditation and mindfulness into the workplace?

 Recognize that every moment is an opportunity to cultivate presence—to tune into your breath, and to become aware of your thoughts and emotions, the sensations in your body, and what’s happening around you.

 For many people, it’s also helpful to commit to a daily meditation practice.
+For others, a physical practice like yoga, tai chi, or dance, can be done in a meditative way.

 A great meditation koan for my many friends who work in competitive environments or who have Type A personalities is: Practice without gaining mind.